Purina Puppy Chow receives the Advisor’s lowest rating of 1 star.

 - Purina Puppy Chow Complete and Balanced

-Purina Puppy Chow Complete and Balanced dog food was selected to represent the others in the line for this review.
+Purina Puppy Chow Complete and Balanced was selected to represent the other products in the line for this review.

 Purina Puppy Chow Complete and Balanced